dividedby-0/in-demand-skills-tracker-frontend/README.md

 - Find the backend repo [here](https://github.com/dividedby-0/in-demand-skills-tracker-backend)

 # 🚀 Future plans
-- [ ] Add a skill search feature to allow users to find skills by name or location.
+- [ ] Add a skill search feature to allow users to find skills by name or location/company.

 # 📝 License
 This project is licensed under the [MIT License](https://github.com/dividedby-0/in-demand-skills-tracker-frontend/blob/main/LICENSE).